Parra recalled in youthful France Six Nations squad

-PARIS (Reuters) - France have recalled scrumhalf Morgan Parra and coach Jacques Brunel named six uncapped players in a 32-man squad for the Six Nations starting next month.
+(Reuters) - France have recalled scrumhalf Morgan Parra with head coach Jacques Brunel also naming six uncapped players in a 32-man squad for the Six Nations, which starts next month.

 Bordeaux flyhalf Matthieu Jalibert received his first call-up while uncapped Danny Priso, Cedate Gomes Sa, Felix Lambey, Marco Tauleign and Geoffrey Palis were also chosen.

-“Jalibert has improved since the beginning of the season, he has gained experience, played in different contexts and every time he did well,” Brunel told a news conference on Wednesday.

-“International level is another step but I think he has the ability to succeed.”

-Experienced duo Francois Trinh-Duc and Louis Picamoles were the most notable absentees from the squad.
+Veterans Francois Trinh-Duc and Louis Picamoles are the most notable absentees in Brunel’s squad.

-“(Picamoles) has to show that he can deserve to be in the France squad again, that he can produce performances matching his potential,” Brunel said.

-Toulon centre Mathieu Bastareaud was replaced by Jonathan Danty after he was banned for three weeks for homophobic comments made during Sunday’s European Champions Cup win over Italy’s Benetton Treviso.
+Toulon centre Mathieu Bastareaud has been included despite a possible ban that could rule him out of the Six Nations after being cited for homophobic comments made during last Sunday’s European Champions Cup win over Italy’s Benetton Treviso.

 Squad: